Upper Deerfield Township, New Jersey: Education

-Woodruff School with 260 students in grades 6-8.
+Woodruff School with 263 students in grades 6–8.

 Public school students in ninth through twelfth grades attend Cumberland Regional High School, which also serves students from Deerfield Township, Fairfield Township, Greenwich Township, Hopewell Township, Shiloh Borough and Stow Creek Township.
-As of the 2020–21 school year, the high school had an enrollment of 1,032 students and 78.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.1:1.
-The high school district has a nine-member board of education, with board seats allocated to the constituent municipalities based on population, with each municipality assigned a minimum of one seat; Upper Deerfield Township has two seats on the board.
+As of the 2023–24 school year, the high school had an enrollment of 1,178 students and 83.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.1:1.
+The high school district has a nine-member board of education, with board seats allocated to the constituent municipalities based on population; Upper Deerfield Township has two seats on the board.

-Students are also eligible to attend Cumberland County Technology Education Center in Vineland, serving students from the entire county in its full-time technical training programs, which are offered without charge to students who are county residents.
+Students are also eligible to attend Cumberland County Technical Education Center in Vineland, serving students from the entire county in its full-time technical training programs, which are offered without charge to students who are county residents.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 103.73 mi of roadways, of which 29.56 mi were maintained by the municipality, 64.38 mi by Cumberland County and 9.79 mi by the New Jersey Department of Transportation.

 Route 77 enters from Bridgeton on the township's southern border and heads north through the center of the township for 7.6 mi to Upper Pittsgrove Township at the northern tip of Upper Deerfield Township.
 Route 56 (Landis Avenue) branches off from Route 77 near the township's border with Bridgeton and heads northeast for 4.8 mi towards Pittsgrove Township.

 County Route 540 (Deerfield Road) traverses the northern quarter of the township for 4.6 mi from Hopewell Township in the west towards Pittsgrove Township on the east.
 County Route 553 (South Woodruff Road / East Finley Road / Centerton Road) runs along the eastern side of the township for 6.6 mi from Fairfield Township in the south towards Pittsgrove Township in the northeast corner.
 County Route 552 (Irving Avenue) follows the southern border of the township for 2.3 mi from Bridgeton in the west towards Fairfield Township in the southeast corner of the township.